Zhengzhou

 answering early.

 Three full days is the right shape, with four if Longmen is added.
 One day for the Henan Museum, the Shang City ruins and Only Henan.
-One day for Shaolin, Songshan and the Songyang Academy, with Zen Music Shaolin at dusk.
-One day for the Yellow River and a Kaifeng Qingming Park afternoon.
-A fourth day west for Longmen Grottoes if the route doesn't already pass through Xi'an.
+One day for Shaolin Temple, the on-site kung fu hall and a Mount Songshan climb.
+One day for the Yellow River in the morning and the Yellow Emperor cultural park at Xinzheng in the afternoon.
+A fourth day west for the Longmen Grottoes and a Tang-court dinner-theatre in Luoyang if the route doesn't already pass through Xi'an.

 From your first enquiry to your last airport pickup, our specialists design your trip and stay in contact every step of the way.
 The guides, drivers and hotels you'll meet are part of our trusted network we've worked with for years, briefed to the same standards.